Free things to visit

 Idea 1: Cycle the Camel Trail

 Available 365 days of the year, the Camel Trail is an 18 mile, mainly traffic free route based on an historic railway track.
 The trail winds through some of Cornwall’s most beautiful countryside linking the towns of Bodmin, Wadebridge and Padstow.
 Travel along the Camel Trail and enjoy the spectacular scenery of the Camel Valley, through wonderful woods, via historical towns and along estuary shorelines.
 Being an old railway track, the trail is virtually level all the way.
 It is mainly smooth and is also ideal for wheelchair users, pram and buggy pushers.
-If you don’t have your own bike they are available from Bodmin Bike Hire 01208 73192.
+If you don’t have your own bike they are available from Explore by Bike 07985 586586

 Idea 2: Take a picnic to Delphi Bridge, St Breward

 Roll up a travel rug, pack a picnic basket with some of your favorite things and set off on a good old fashioned picnic.
 Delphi Bridge is a lovely secluded spot on Bodmin Moor close to the village of St Breward.
 The DeLank River forms lovely pools of cool clear water here, ideal for paddling.
 A peaceful oasis in the height of summer, away from the crowded beaches.

 Idea 3: Fly a kite on Bodmin Beacon

 Not something you would do every day, but in the right conditions, find an empty spot, unwind the string and launch a kite, into the wind and up to the sky.
 Bodmin Beacon stands proud on top of a windswept hill high above the town, a 144 feet tall obelisk in memory of Sir Walter Raleigh Gilbert, a local dignitary.
 The area around the Beacon is now a local reserve with outstanding panoramic views, the ideal spot to fly a kite!